Why I should make beer ?

 If you've ever made pasta, you should have everything you need to start brewing.
 Except for what's in the kit, you'll just need 2 or 3 stockpots (6 - 8 quarts are ideal), a large strainer, and a funnel.

 Two weeks after you brew, you'll need bottles with swing-tops or a couple six packs of regular, non-twist-off beer bottles with a capper and caps.
+We also offer the popular and stylish traditional swing tops on these elegant 33cl STEINIE beer bottles.

 My mix is a little old.
 Is it still good ?